 If a Tenant files a response alleging a defense other than payment of rent, a Landlord needs to file a Motion to Strike.
 However, a Tenant still needs to pay the rent that is due and owing into the Registry.
-If they do not, a Landlord must file the Motion requesting the Court to strike the Answer.
+Failure to do so should prompt a Landlord to file the Motion requesting the Court to strike the Answer.
 As a result, a Final Judgment will be entered.

-Some Evictions are filed for reasons not related to rent.
-If a Tenant responds alleging they are not in breach, a Landlord should file a Motion to Strike.
-In addition, they need to show it was committed and the Tenant failed to cure it.
-If the Court grants it, a default will be entered and then a Final Judgment.
+Some Evictions are not related to rent.
+If a Tenant alleges they are not in breach, a Landlord should still file a Motion to Strike.
+They need to show it was committed and the Tenant failed to cure it.
+If it is granted, a default will be entered and then a Final Judgment.

 A Florida Landlord should file a Motion to Strike after a Tenant files a response.
 If you have questions about the Eviction Process, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.